HydraMeshnet/developer-portal/architecture.md

 > Please, stop nagging me to remove SignedWitnessRequest, SignedWitnessStatement and WitnessProcess being Signable.
 I know it does not make sense semantically.
 The real diagram will be beautiful. [name=wigy]
 > mudlee: let's delete this comment or explain it or whatever
+> TODO: update the class diagram to reflect this paragraph (glossary last section: After-Envelope)

 ```mermaid
 classDiagram